Update or amend your Partnership Deed

 Change of Partners and rights and responsibilities

-This is one of the most common reasons for modifying a partnership deed.
-As the business grows, a partner may need to be added, or an existing partner may be unable to continue due to resignation, removal, or death.
-In all such cases—whether it involves the appointment, addition, or exit of a partner—a Supplementary Partnership Deed must be executed to reflect the changes.
+One of the primary reasons for amending a partnership deed is a change in the composition of partners.
+As the business expands, a new partner may be added, or an existing partner may leave due to resignation, removal, or death.
+In every such scenario—whether it’s the appointment, addition, or exit of a partner—a Supplementary Partnership Deed must be executed to formally document these changes.

 Change Business Activity or name

-As mentioned, a firm cannot operate beyond the scope defined in its partnership agreement.
-Therefore, if the partners wish to undertake new business activities, the business clause in the partnership deed must be amended to include them.
-Similarly, the deed may be modified to restrict the scope by removing activities that are no longer carried out.
+As stated, a partnership firm must operate strictly within the boundaries set by its partnership agreement.
+If partners intend to take up new business activities, the business clause in the partnership deed needs to be updated accordingly.
+Likewise, the deed can be amended to narrow the scope by removing activities that are no longer being pursued.

 Change capital and profit sharing ratio